 The Trust continues to develop and run free youth programmes and Central Otago youth are often bussed into Wanaka (at the Trust’s expense) to attend free and inspirational shows.
 Youth scholarship positions are offered on the Adventure Film School and community educational workshops are offered.

 In 2015 the inaugural NZ Mountain Book Festival was added to the programme and a book competition added in 2016.
 Free family shows and a national free school programme was also added as the Trust looks for ways to keep Kiwis active in the outdoors and with the environment.

 Looking to the Future.

 The Trust is dedicated to keeping the Festival as a grass roots event.
 Small intimate shows and a friendly social atmosphere.
 It’s mandate is to keep the shows as inexpensive as possible, while putting on world class events.
 They aim to inspire people to dream big and take on new challenges suitable to their physical ability.

-The NZ Mountain Film & Book Festival uses the power of film, art, spoken word and literature to inspire audiences to be more active while creating a better world.
+The NZ Mountain Film & Book Festival uses the inspiration of film, art, spoken word and literature to inspire audiences to be more active and adventurous.